 vy(t+dt)=vy-vy*dragThe drag should be small, perhaps

 Clearly, v and x all need initial conditions, which you will set, according the specifications below.
 It is doubtful that you will have enough time between frames to do all of the calculations in floating point.
-I suggest using 16 bit, signed numbers with the binary point set at the byte boundary.
+I suggest using 32 bit, signed numbers with the binary point set at the 16-bit boundary.
 I also suggest scaling velocity so that you can make dt=1, thereby avoiding a multiply.
-There is an example of a bouncing ball with drag done with fixed point numbers.
+You can think of this as: (1) Units of distance are PIXELS, (2) Units of velocity are PIXELS/FRAME.
+As examples, any of the NTSC particle systems are done with fixed point numbers.

 You will need your digital camera to document your project.